 Note: Details of inference output are use case specific.

-(FFS) Model Performance Feedback: Applied if certain information derived from Model Inference function is suitable for improvement of the AI/ML model trained in Model Training function.
-Feedback from Actor or other network entities (via Data Collection function) may be needed at Model Inference function to create Model Performance Feedback.
+Model Feedback: Applied if certain information derived from Model Inference function is suitable for improvement of the AI/ML model initially trained in Model Training function model (re-training; just relevant for offline training) or in case of online training to feed information back to the Model Training function to further refine the model according to adaptation of model-related parameter settings within a dedicated local optimization loop (dependent on applied learning method).
+Feedback from Actor or other network entities (via Data Collection function) may be needed at Model Inference function to create Model Feedback.

-Note: Details of the Model Performance Feedback process are out of RAN3 Rel-17 study scope.
+Note: Details of the Model Feedback process are out of RAN3 Rel-17 study scope.

-Actor is a function that receives the output from the Model inference function and triggers or performs corresponding actions.
+Actor is a function that receives the output from the Model Inference function and triggers or performs corresponding actions.
 The Actor may trigger actions directed to other entities or to itself.

 Feedback: Information that may be needed to derive training or inference data or performance feedback.